 Installing a bird feeder in your yard keeps birds from eating your newly planted grass seed.
 The key is to ensure the bird feeder is placed far away from the lawn so the birds can choose between the two food sources.
 A bird feeder can also add a country vibe to your home.
 While this solution may not work for those with small gardens, it is a good option for those with larger yards.

 Many enjoy seeing birds in their garden and try attracting them with bird feeders and nesting boxes.
 However, birds can also be a nuisance, especially when they start eating newly planted seeds.
-Fortunately, there is an easy way to deter them: simply sow more seeds than necessary.
+Fortunately, an easy way to deter them is to simply sow more seeds than necessary.
 You can discourage the birds from eating your grass seed by giving them a plentiful supply of food.
 You may still need to chase off the occasional bird, but overall you should find that fewer birds are attracted to your garden.
 As a bonus, you’ll have a beautiful lawn full of healthy grass.

 The Wrap Up